shivharis/turtlebot3_wiki/docs/source/opencr_software.rst

 .. image:: _static/preparation/ide0.png

-Porting the OpenCR board with the Arduino IDE
+Porting the OpenCR board to the Arduino IDE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Preferences